 FYI – This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-And you get the benefit of having an incredible aroma fill your home when you air fry apple flavored dog treats.
+The wonderful scent of apple pie.
+You get the benefit of having an incredible aroma fill your home.
 It’s almost the same smell that happens when baking an apple pie!

 Air Fryer Dog Treats Recipe Ingredients

-If you want to make dog treat icing, you’ll need:
+If you want to top them with icing, you’ll need:

 Equipment Needed